HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 Despite IDs being discouraged these days in some circles due to their much higher specificity, most websites still use them, albeit sparingly.
 Fewer than half of pages used more than one ID in any of their selectors (had a max specificity of (1,x,y) or less) and nearly all had a median specificity that did not include IDs (0,x,y).

+{# TODO Authors—Can you explain this (1,x,y)/(0,x,y) syntax more? #}

 But what are these IDs used for?
 It turns out that the most popular IDs are structural: `#content`, `#footer`, `#header`, `#main`, despite [corresponding HTML elements](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure#HTML_layout_elements_in_more_detail).

+{# TODO Authors—This sentence just ends.
+Do you mean "despite corresponding HTML elements existing that could be used as selectors while also improving the semnatic markup"? #}

 {{ figure_markup(
   image="popular-ids.png",
   caption="The most popular IDs by the percent of pages.", description="Bar chart showing the top 10 most popular IDs for desktop and mobile pages.
-The most popular ID is content at 14% of pages.
-The footer and header IDs have slightly smaller adoption.
-The logo, main, respond, comments, fancybox-loading, wrapper, and submit IDs have between 5 and 10% adoption on pages.
-The only notable difference between desktop and mobile is the comments ID used on about 8% of mobile pages but only 5% of desktop pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=141873739&format=interactive", sheets_gid="734822190", sql_file="top_selector_ids.sql"
+The most popular ID is `content` at 14% of pages.
+The `footer` and `header` IDs have slightly smaller adoption.
+The `logo`, `main`, `respond`, `comments`, `fancybox-loading`, `wrapper`, and `submit` IDs have between 5 and 10% adoption on pages.
+The only notable difference between desktop and mobile is the `comments` ID used on about 8% of mobile pages but only 5% of desktop pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=141873739&format=interactive", sheets_gid="734822190", sql_file="top_selector_ids.sql"